directus/directus/docs/cloud/glossary.md

 A Project is configured to use General Purpose Nodes, with 1 Active Node and 0 Standby Nodes.
 The Project runs for 3 days 3.5 hours (75.5 hours total, rounds to 76 hours) and is then destroyed, costing `1 Node x $0.03424657534/hour x 76 hours = $2.60`.

-The bill will be `$2.60` plus Tax/VAT, charged at the moment of project destruction.
+The bill will be `$2.60` plus Tax/VAT, charged at the moment of Project destruction.

 **Active Nodes**\
 A Project is configured to use Performance Tier Nodes, with 2 Active Nodes and 0 Standby Nodes.
 The Project runs the full